 Can I Leave my Passport in Spain When I Go to Portugal or France?

-And though you are allowed to cross the border and you almost always will cross without being stopped, you have to be able to prove that you have the correct visa in case they do random checks.
+Though you are allowed to cross the border between Schengen countries without passing through passport control, you will have to be able to prove that you do, in fact, have the correct visa in case you're randomly stopped and asked for ID.

 During the recent immigration crisis, many countries reinstated border controls, though the borders with Spain remained open.